leorami/Dev-Tunnel-Proxy/README.md

 6) Open the ngrok URL from the `dev-ngrok` container logs or dashboard.
    Your routes (e.g., `/myapp`, `/api`) should work immediately.

+### Overrides and generated bundle (important)

+- The proxy composes `apps/*.conf` and `overrides/*.conf` into `build/sites-enabled/apps.generated.conf`.
+- Nginx only loads the generated file, preventing app snippets from overwriting proxy-owned decisions.
+- Put minimal, targeted policy fixes in `overrides/*.conf` when a route must win regardless of app output.
+- Inspect the provenance header at the top of the generated file when debugging regressions.
+- See `docs/CONFIG-COMPOSITION.md` for details.

 7) **📊 Enhanced Status Dashboard with Calliope AI** (`/status`):
   - **Route Grouping**: Routes automatically grouped by base upstream URL
   - **Calliope Assistant**: Youthful, caring AI assistant for proactive diagnostics and healing